1st Annual Brett Korves Memorial Race at Belle-Clair Speedway on Friday, August 23rd

 Please come join us for an awesome event!

-All races will be 25 laps featuring Pro Mods – A Mods – Late Models – Micros.
+All races will be 25 laps featuring UMP DIRTcar Pro Mods – UMP DIRTcar Modifieds – UMP DIRTcar Late Models – Micros.

 Pit Gates open at 3:00pm